Revolutions in

 • Revolution 2: In 1954, on Web Pierce's Slowly, Bud Isaacs uses a pedal, not to change the tuning, but to change the pitches of two strings as part of the melody.
 Minds are blown!

-• Revolution 3: Buddy Emmons splits Bud Isaacs’ one pedal into two.
+• Revolution 3: Buddy Emmons splits Bud Isaacs’ one pedal into two, each affecting only one string.
 It separates the two "voices" and expands the musical potential of the pedal steel.
 Everyone changes their pedal setup to follow suit.
 (Buddy would also later add the so-called chromatic strings and several mechanical innovations.)

 • Revolution 4: Lloyd Green adds the F raise to open up another vista for the PSG.
 The change is first recorded in 1968, on D-I-V-O-R-C-E by Tammy Wynette.
 Of course the F change becomes part of the standard E9 tuning.